Berkeley-CS61B/website-fa23/materials/lab/lab08/index.md

 #### Two consecutive left-leaning red nodes.

 What happens if we insert our node and it ends up as a left child of a red node?
-In this case, we then want to adjust our operation and "rotate right".
+In this case, we then want to adjust our operation and "rotate right" (**in other words, it is not possible to have two left-leaning red nodes**).

 Rotating right is the opposite of rotating left!
 It will give us back the original subtree if applied to the new root.